kifile/Cornerstone/README.md

 ### 2.Register DataProvider Before Use It

-We use the GlobalDataProviderManager to manage all the DataProviders.
+We use the Cornerstone to manage all the DataProviders.
 It means that you shouldn't create a new DataProvider by yourself.

-The right way to get a DataProvider is registering a DataProvider in your GlobalDataProviderManager, then obtaining it from  the method `obtainProvider(KEY)` in GlobalDataProviderManager.
+The right way to get a DataProvider is registering a DataProvider in your Cornerstone, then obtaining it from  the method `obtainProvider(KEY)` in GlobalDataProviderManager.

 I suggested registering in your Application class like the followings:

 	public class App extends Application {

 		static {
-			AbstractDataProviderManager manager = GlobalDataProviderManager().getInstance();
+			AbstractDataProviderManager manager = Cornerstone.getInstance();
 			manager.register(EXAMPLE_KEY, ExampleDataProvider.class);
 		}